-Fujairah Digital Government and Torry Harris Business Solutions sign MoU to support digital transformation initiatives
+Fujairah Digital Government And Torry Harris Business Solutions Sign Mou To Support Digital Transformation Initiatives

 Date

-(MENAFN- CommuniGate Middle East) November 28, 2024, UAE: Torry Harris Business Solutions Private Limited (THBS), a global leader in digital transformation and API solutions, signed a Memorandum of Understanding (MoU) with Fujairah Digital Government to accelerate the Emirate's digital transformation efforts.
-This agreement underscores the collaboration in digital transformation in Fujairah, leveraging the latest technologies and innovations in alignment with the emirate’s vision to enhance government services and better serve its citizens.
+(MENAFN- Mid-East Info) Torry Harris Business Solutions Private Limited (THBS), a global leader in digital transformation and API solutions, signed a Memorandum of Understanding (MoU) with Fujairah Digital government to accelerate the Emirate's digital transformation efforts.
+This agreement underscores the collaboration in digital transformation in Fujairah, leveraging the latest technologies and innovations in alignment with the emirate's vision to enhance government services and better serve its citizens.

 Legal Disclaimer: